Codio support both single and multiple response versions of MCQs.

 - Correct Points is the score given to the student if the student makes the correct selection.
 You can choose any positive numeric value.

-- Incorrect Points is the score given to the student if the student makes an incorrect selection.
-Typically, this value will be 0 but you can assign negative scores if you wish to penalize guessing.
+- Incorrect Points is the score to be deducted if the student makes an incorrect selection.
+Typically, this value will be 0 but you can assign any positive numeric value if you wish to penalize guessing.

 - Answer and Rationale is where guidance for the assessment can be entered.
 This will be visible to the teacher when the project is opened using the Open as Teacher method.
 This guidance information can also be shown to students after they have submitted their answer and also if they reload the unit after marking it as completed.
 To enable this, flip the Show Answer and Rationale to Student switch below the guidance field.